The Telephony API allows applications to manage the full lifecycle of telephone calls.

 The terms event handler and event handler event types are defined in [[!HTML5]].

-An active call is a Telephony Call in the connected
+An active call is a Telephony Call in the connected state and bound

 to the input and output devices (microphone, speaker and tone generator).